Moving Energy

 Gunvor moves physical energy from where it is sourced and stored to where it is demanded most, using the most logistically-efficient means possible: ships, rail, trucks, and pipelines.

 While Gunvor has historically been an oil trader, our company ultimately trades what is tradeable and what the market demands.
-BiofuelsBiofuels are a type of renewable energy derived from biological sources, such as plants and animal waste.
-These fuels are used as an alternative to fossil fuels, with the aim...
-Read more, natural gasNatural gas is a fossil fuel composed mainly of methane, a hydrocarbon compound.
-It is formed deep beneath the Earth's surface as a result of the decomposition of organic matter...
-Read more, and renewablesRenewables: Renewables, also known as renewable energy sources, refer to sources of energy that are replenished naturally and are considered to be environmentally friendly and sustainable.
-Unlike fossil fuels, which...
-Read more today account for about half of our trading volumes.
+BiofuelsBiofuels are a category of energy sources derived from biological materials (biomass), such as plants and animal waste.
+These fuels are considered to be renewable because the feedstock used in..., natural gasNatural Gas Natural gas is a naturally occurring hydrocarbon gas mixture consisting primarily of methane (CH4), but commonly includes varying amounts of other higher alkanes, and sometimes a small percentage..., and renewables**Renewables** Renewables, short for renewable energy sources, refer to energy that is collected from resources that are naturally replenished on a human time scale, such as sunlight, wind, rain, tides,... today account for about half of our trading volumes.

-Tomorrow, what we move will be dependent on how the world reconciles affordable energy and economic development with the imperative to achieve net-zero emissionsNet-zero emissions refers to the state in which human-caused greenhouse gas emissions are balanced by removing or offsetting an equivalent amount of emissions from the atmosphere.
-Achieving net-zero emissions is...
-Read more to combat Climate ChangeClimate change refers to long-term alterations in average weather conditions that occur on a global scale, challenging the Earth's climate system.
-It is primarily caused by the increase in greenhouse...
-Read more.
+Tomorrow, what we move will be dependent on how the world reconciles affordable energy and economic development with the imperative to achieve net-zero emissions**Net-zero emissions** refers to a state of balance between the amount of greenhouse gas emissions produced and the amount removed from the atmosphere.
+Achieving net-zero means that any carbon dioxide... to combat Climate ChangeClimate Change Climate change refers to the long-term alteration in the average weather patterns that have come to define Earth’s local, regional, and global climates.
+These changes have a broad....

 Gunvor’s strength—which has enabled our company over the last two decades to become one of the largest independent traders in the world—is in being agile and entrepreneurial.

 Our advanced analytics ensure for quick decision-making.
 Sound governance and robust Compliance limit risk.
-Digitization and artificial intelligence provides an edge.
+Digitization and artificial intelligence provide an edge.

 Gunvor further upholds a working environment that fosters openness, cooperation, and interaction.
 We seek to stimulate innovation and improvement, and encourage our employees to bring new ideas and speak their minds.

-For a trader like Gunvor, there are opportunities ahead to move energy forward—to grow globally, diversify our trading, and fulfil our role in the Energy TransitionEnergy Transition refers to the global shift from traditional fossil-fuel based energy systems to more sustainable and renewable sources of energy.
-It involves the gradual transformation of the energy sector,...
-Read more.
+For a trader like Gunvor, there are opportunities ahead to move energy forward—to grow globally, diversify our trading, and fulfil our role in the Energy TransitionEnergy Transition refers to the global shift from reliance on fossil fuels such as coal, oil, and natural gas towards more sustainable and renewable energy sources like solar, wind, hydroelectric,....

 Gunvor moves physical energy from where it is sourced and stored to where it is demanded most.